whitelilydragon/ShangMuArchitect/README.md

 ### Windows Smartscreen prevents me from running the game

 Click "more" on the prompt, then "run anyway" should appear.
-This has thus far only happened with installer packages for the game.
+This has only happened with installer packages for the game.

 ### The game is taking a while to launch when I click on it?

 This is a known bug with Game Maker Studio 1.4's runner for Game Maker games.
 Some audio devices or audio setups can cause a delay in games booting up in a more timely manner than 3 to 5 seconds; there is nothing I can do about this on my end, I apologize.
-On PCs with fewer connected audio devices, (and no hybrid audio systems, such as Intel/RealTek active simultaneously) the game should still load near-instantly, at least.
+On PCs with fewer connected audio devices, (and no hybrid audio systems, such as Intel/RealTek active simultaneously) the game should still load near-instantly.

 ### Will there be a Linux-native port?

 Despite Studio 1.4's advanced age, one of our contributors has found a way to build the game on Linux.
-And thus far, it works 1:1 with the Windows counterpart on Ubuntu-based Linux systems!
+And thus far, it works 1:1 with the Windows counterpart on Ubuntu Linux systems!
 Testing will remain tight-knit until we're sure it's ready for public consumption.

 We appreciate any patience on your part in the meanwhile.
-For now, Wine and Proton are the most frictionless way to run this project on Linux and Valve's SteamDeck.
+For now, Proton is the most frictionless way to run this project on Valve's SteamDeck.
+(Performance on your PC will vary with Wine's performance overhead.)

 ### Will there be an Android port?
 Mac OS and/or M1 Mac ports?

-While I do have legally-purchased exporters for some of these platforms, any ports beyond Linux are not in the plans.
+While I have purchased exporters for some of these platforms, any ports beyond Linux are not in the plans.
 Game Maker Studio's Android exporter has a difficult history with the OS, and none of us have Macbooks to test prospective Mac ports.

 Game Maker Studio not only requires a Macintosh computer to be live on the local network for the compilation process, I would like to assure Mac users that such a port works via thorough testing.
-I simply can't afford Apple's hardware, even from the aftermarket.
+I can't afford Apple's hardware at this time, even from the aftermarket.

-An M1 Mac port is also simply not possible with such an old version of Studio, as well.
-The modern Studio LTS does support M1 Mac computers, but this game is too reliant on 1.4's tile system to be ported easily to modern versions of Game Maker.
+An M1 Mac port is also not possible with such an old version of Studio.
+The modern Studio LTS does support M1 Mac computers, but this game is reliant on 1.4's legacy tile system, which complicates porting to modern versions of Game Maker.
 I won't say an M1 port can't happen; any engineering challenge is surmountable with time and effort.

-But for now, the challenge is beyond our available time and budget.
-Perhaps you could be the difference if you're an Apple developer and love Freedom Planet as much as we do?
+For now, the challenge is beyond our available time and budget.
+You could be the difference, if you're an Apple developer and love Freedom Planet as much as we do.
 Contributors are always welcome!

 **Bug Classes**
 ---------------